- Prospective Students

 NATIONAL MERIT SCHOLARSHIP

 OSU collaborates with the National Merit Scholarship Corporation (NMSC) to award merit-based scholarships.
-Students selected as finalists who list OSU as their first-choice school on the NMSC application will receive an additional $8,000 National Merit Scholarship over four years.
+Students selected as National Merit Finalists who list OSU as their first-choice school on the NMSC application will receive scholarship support totaling at least $2,000 per year for up to four years total.
+This support may include a scholarship award from the NMSC, a scholarship award from OSU, or both.

 IB DIPLOMA SCHOLARSHIP